connoisseures/computerVision/od_notes.md

 SSD
 ---
-SSDs do not need an initial object proposals generation step.
++ SSDs do not need an initial object proposals generation step.
 This makes it, usually, faster and more efficient than two-stage approaches such as Faster R-CNN, although it sacrifices performance for detection of small objects to gain speed.
++ Also, deconvolutional layers are used in the detection part to increase the resolution of the feature maps produced by the feature extractor.
+This would theoretically allow for better detection of small objects by providing additional large-scale context.
 + https://medium.com/@amadeusw6/variations-of-ssd-understanding-deconvolutional-single-shot-detectors-c0afb8686d03

 ## notes